CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 {{%notice info%}}

-The BGP `maximum-paths` setting is enabled, so multiple routes are installed by default.
-See the [ECMP section](Border-Gateway-Protocol---BGP.html#src-8362926_BorderGatewayProtocol-BGP-ecmp) of the BGP chapter for more information.
+TIn Cumulus Linux, the BGP `maximum-paths` setting is enabled, so multiple routes are installed by default.
+See the [ECMP section](Border-Gateway-Protocol---BGP.html#src-83629266650_BorderGatewayProtocol-BGP-ecmp) of the BGP chapter for more information.

 {{%/notice%}}

 ## <span>ECMP Hashing</span>

-Once multiple routes are installed in the routing table, a hash is used to determine which path a packet follows.
+OnceWhen multiple routes are installed in the routing table, a hash is used to determine which path a packet follows.

 Cumulus Linux hashes on the following
-<span id="src-8362929_EqualCostMultipathLoadSharing-HardwareECMP-hashfields"></span>fields:
+<span id="src-83629296653_EqualCostMultipathLoadSharing-HardwareECMP-hashfields"></span>fields:

   - IP protocol